zhuxiaofan117/EECS598-Deep-Learning-Final-Project/README.md

 --lambda_style: Style loss weight, default 0

 ### Image to image translation with category embeddings
-We developed a new model in Ske2Ink_model.py for multiple content dataset ./datasets/flower_mountain, which included a category embedding in the image vector.
+We developed a new model in Ske2Ink_model.py for mixed category content dataset ./datasets/flower_mountain, which included a category embedding in the image vector.
 The training command is shown below:

 ```
 $ python train.py --dataroot ./datasets/flower_mountain/ --name Ske2Ink --model Ske2Ink --direction BtoA --display_id 0 --lambda_category 10